wattsr1/Pewlett-Hackard-Analysis/README.md

 ### Additional Analysis

-To create a clearer view of the situation within the company, visualizations of the date collected were created using JuypterLab and matplotlib to create graphs showing the number of employees in all three groups: current employees, retirement eligible, and mentorship eligible.
+To create a clearer view of the situation within the company, [code](/Data/Data_analysis/PH_retirement_mentorship_analysis.ipynb) was developed for the visualization of the date collected using JuypterLab and matplotlib to create graphs showing the number of employees in all three groups: current employees, retirement eligible, and mentorship eligible.
 This allows for a clear visualization of the large volume of retirement eligible employees within this group and the low number of eligible mentors.

 <img src="/Resources/PH_staffing_analysis_retirement_mentorship_initial.png" width="600" height="600">